The Essential Guide to CMMS – What is a CMMS System and How Does it Work?

-Maintenance management isn’t easy, especially when you don’t know what a CMMS is or even how to use one.
+Maintenance management isn’t easy, especially when you don’t have the technology to support your work.

-This type of systems are typically just called a CMMS, but you may hear people using different variations of the acronym like CMMS software, CMMS system, CMMS platform, and CMMS solution.
+This type of system is typically just called a CMMS, but you may hear people using different variations of the acronym like CMMS software, CMMS system, CMMS platform, and CMMS solution.
 They all refer to the same thing.

 How does a CMMS system work?